morrownr/8814au/README.md

 script, the driver may not load immediately and the driver options will not be applied.
 Rebooting is strongly recommended.

-Note: Fedora users that have secure boot turned on should run the following to enroll the key:
+Note: Fedora users that have secure boot turned on may need to run the following to enroll the key:

 ```
 sudo mokutil --import /var/lib/dkms/mok.pub